How to Plan a Fundraising Event: 13 Steps to Raise More

-However, planning a fundraising event involves a lot of moving parts—from developing a compelling marketing campaign to investing in the right fundraising technology to seamlessly manage registrations, communications, and more.
+But let’s face it: planning a fundraising event is no small feat.
+From crafting a compelling marketing campaign to using the right fundraising technology to seamlessly manage registrations and communications, there are plenty of moving parts to juggle.

-10. Follow up with attendees after your event.
+- Follow up with attendees after your event to keep the momentum going.

 By rallying your team around these action steps, you’ll be on your way to hosting a great event that goes off without a hitch.